 - Have you been re-experiencing the event in the form of nightmares, flashbacks, or intense physical reactions?

-- Have you avoided things that remind you of the event, or felt numb since the event?
+- Do you avoid things that remind you of the event, or have you felt numb since the event?

 - Have you experienced increased arousal since the trauma (e.g., trouble sleeping, irritability or anger, trouble concentrating, hypervigilence, exaggerated startle response)

-- Find ways to relax, and take care of yourself
+- Find ways to relax, take care of yourself, and move forward

 - Feel less upset when re-engaging in life, even in the presence of things that remind you of the trauma